TOLOSAT/gravimetry-payload/doc/documentation.md

 * Geoid undulation
 <img src="images/geoid_map.png" width="600">
 As previously mentionned, the official EGM2008 geoid undulations can be extracted and plotted.
-The difference with the calculated undulation can be computed.
+The difference with the computed undulation can be calculated.

 # Credits